London Buddhist Vihara: History

-In 1994, The Vihara moved to its present premises at The Avenue, Chiswick.
-Ven Bogoda Seelawimala Nayaka Thera was appointed as the chief bhikkhu in May 2008.
-The London Buddhist Vihara has several resident bhikkhus from Sri Lanka, and conducts and actively engages in religious Buddhist activities in the region.
+In 1994, the Vihara moved to its present premises at The Avenue, Chiswick.
+Ven.
+Bogoda Seelawimala Nayaka Thera was appointed as the chief bhikkhu in May 2008.
+The Vihara has several resident bhikkhus from Sri Lanka, and conducts and actively engages in religious Buddhist activities in the region.

 Building

 The Vihara building was the social club for the Bedford Park garden suburb until 1939.
 The architect, Richard Norman Shaw, designed the exterior in 1877-8; the interior, now much modified, was by the architect Edward John May.
 The building was Grade II listed in 1970.